BigDataBiology/argNorm/README.md

                         The file to save normalization results
 ```

-Here is a basic outline of a command using argNorm.
+Here is a basic outline of calling argNorm.

 ```bash
 argnorm [tool] -i [original_annotation.tsv] -o [annotation_result_with_aro.tsv]